OfirMikel/Billiard-App/README.md

 ## Technologies Used

 - **Frontend:**
-  - The app's frontend is built using modern web technologies such as HTML, CSS, and JavaScript.
+  - The app's frontend is built using Java and XML, providing a native Android experience.
   - It ensures an intuitive and user-friendly interface for both admin and regular users.

 - **Backend:**
-  - The app's backend is powered by a server-side programming language (e.g., Python, Node.js) and a database system (e.g., SQLite, MySQL) to manage data.
+  - The app's backend service is powered by Firebase, which handles user authentication, data storage, and real-time updates.
+  - The backend uses SQL for structured data storage and management.

 ## Installation and Usage

 1. Clone the repository to your local machine.
 2. Set up the frontend and backend environments according to the provided documentation.
 3. Start the backend server.
-4. Open the app in a web browser and log in using the appropriate credentials for admin or regular user mode.
+4. Open the app on an Android emulator or physical device and log in using the appropriate credentials for admin or regular user mode.

 ## Future Enhancements